luobinlin987/noncircular-shallow-tunnelling-reasonable-displacement/README.md

 # noncircular-shallow-tunnelling-reasonable-displacement
 Fortran and Gnuplot codes for arXiv:2310.12737

-Newly uploaded .zip file contains the code of revision version to journal Computers and Geotechnics.
+Newly uploaded .zip file contains the code of revise and accept version to journal Computers and Geotechnics.